TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/hideHeaderOptions.md

 ﻿####hideHeader

 You can choose do not render grid header.
-If is set to *true*, grid header isn't rendered.
+If it is set to *true*, grid header isn't rendered.

 **Value:** *true* or *false*